loliverhennigh/Phy-Net/README.md

 ## Introduction

-This repository is a look at compressing lattice Boltzmann physics simulations onto neural networks.
+This repository is a look at compressing Lattice Boltzmann physics simulations onto neural networks.
 This approach relies on learning a compressed representation of simulation while learning the dynamics on this compressed form.
 This allows us to simulate large systems with low memory and computation.
-We apply this method to Lattice Boltzmann fluid flow simulations.
-This work is currently being written up.
+Here is a rough draft of the [paper](https://github.com/loliverhennigh/Phy-Net/blob/master/paper/nips.pdf).

 ## Related Work
 Similar works can be found in "[Accelerating Eulerian Fluid Simulation With Convolutional Networks](https://arxiv.org/pdf/1607.03597.pdf)" and "[Convolutional Neural Networks for steady Flow Approximation](https://autodeskresearch.com/publications/convolutional-neural-networks-steady-flow-approximation)".